FabricMC/fabric-docs/versions/1.20.4/develop/events.md

 For our `Event` implementation, we will choose to use an array-backed event.
 The array will contain all event listeners that are listening to the event.

-Our implementation will call the event listeners in order until one of them does not return `ActionResult.PASS`.
+Our implementation will call the event listeners in order until one of them does not return `InteractionResult.PASS`.
 This means that a listener can say "_cancel this_", "_approve this_" or "_don't care, leave it to the next event listener_" using its return value.

-Using `ActionResult` as a return value is a conventional way to make event handlers cooperate in this fashion.
+Using `InteractionResult` as a return value is a conventional way to make event handlers cooperate in this fashion.

 You'll need to create an interface that has an `Event` instance and method for response implementation.
 A basic setup for our sheep shear callback is: